sc-mitton/Ledget/README.md

 ## Demo Mode

+There is a demo account with dummy data from plaid's sandbox environment.
+Be sure to have PLAID_ENVIRONMENT = 'sandbox' set in django settings

+email: smitton.byu@gmail.com
 password: LedgetDemoPassword

+## Environments

+There are three main environments, dev, uat, and prod.
+Prod is hosted on aws while dev is run localy.
+Uat has yet to be developed.

 ## Notes on App functionality

 - The yearly budget will reset on the oldest yearly category created month.
 E.g. the oldest yearly category was created on Oct.
 6, 2023 then the yearly budget will reset every Oct.
 1, 2023

+## CI/CD

+The CI process for the app is implimented with github actions.
+There are workflows for testing and building the following components:

+1. Rest API
+  - There are tests which run on every push and pull to the dev, uat, and main branches
+  - On pulls and pushes to the uat and main branches, deployments are automatically run after successful test runs
+2. Front End
+  - Build the js bundles and sync them to the s3 buckets 3.

+Notes:
+- Builds usually have a step to check for changes in that component before a build is done.